linhtran1003/fc-barcelona-performance-analysis/README.md

 - Overall, the **correlation between financial constraints and team performance** is evident: Financial restrictions have reduced squad's depth as the club is unable to sign high-quality players, increasing dependence on current key players, who shouldn’t be expected to perform in every match.
 - **Key Takeaways**:

-`Business lesson: Operational and financial efficiency are as critical as talent or resources.
-Overspending without strategic allocation reduces performance outcomes.`
+`Business lesson: This analysis demonstrates that operational and financial efficiency are as crucial as talent.
+Long-term success depends on strategic resource allocation, performance monitoring, and financial discipline - lessons relevant across industries.`

 ## Recommendations